supminn/neoG_eCommerce/ReadME.md

 * useContext for product, cart and wishlist
 * useReducer to main the cart, product and wishlist state; address state.
 * Segregate into respective folders
+* ExpressJS api calls for backend.
+Data added on mongoDB using mongoose.

 ### Additional Libraries
 1. Miragejs